-- Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to faster recovery after brain injury.
+- Studies of the mechanisms underlying extraordinary cognitive function are being used to develop general treatments for cognitive disorders and to accelerate recovery after brain injury.

-- New Book: Engineering the next revolution in neuroscience: the new science of experiment planning
+- Book: Engineering the next revolution in neuroscience: the new science of experiment planning